Sylviawzy/Sylviawzy.github.io/index.md

 **Hi, I'm Zhongyu (Sylvia) Wei, welcome to my homepage!**

 I am a Ph.D. student in Human Development, Learning and Teaching at Harvard University.
 My research interests include language and literacy development, early childhood development, literacy intervention and experimental design.
-In 2019, I received my Ed.M. in International Education Policy from Harvard Graduate School of Education.
-In 2018, I graduated from Tsinghua University with a B.A. in English Language and Literature and B.E.in Economics.

 My name in Chinese characters is 魏钟毓, which comes from a Chinese idiom 钟灵毓秀，meaning to breed the talent from the land.

 [How to pronounce my name?](http://text-to-speech.imtranslator.net/speech.asp)

 <br><br>
+## Education

+**2020-2025 (expected)**
+**Harvard University**
+Ph.D.
+Student in Education (Concentration: Human Development, Learning and Teaching)

+**2018-2019**
+**Harvard University**
+Ed.M. in International Education Policy

+**2014-2018**
+**Tsinghua University University**
+B.A. in English Language and Literature and B.E. in Economics

 ## Conference Presentations
 -	**Wei, Z.**, Deng, Z. & Hsin, L.(2020).
 Position, Persons and Register in (Pre-)Adolescents’ Argumentative Writing.
 Paper symposium accepted by the International Association for the Study of Child Language (IASCL 2020), Philadelphia, PA.
 July 13-17.